snax44/wireguard-ui-setup/README.md

   - Load them at boot via /etc/network/if-up.d/iptables
   - Backup actual rules in /etc/iptables/rules.v[4-6].bak

-## Prerequisites

-- This script was tested on Debian10 only.
+## Requirement and Warning note

 - Be sure that the **server is fully up to date**.
-- If the server is doing something else, please be carrefull about firewall rules.
+- If the server is doing something else, please at the question "Set the strict firewall" select `n`

 # Usage

-**Download the script on your server:**
+## Download and execute the script on your server

 ```bash
 bash <(curl -s https://gitlab.com/snax44/wireguard-ui-setup/-/raw/master/install.sh)
 ```
+Just answer 6 questions and take a coffee.

+## Enjoy your new VPN

 **Open a new ssh connection with port forwarding:**
 In command line:
 ```bash
 ssh -L 5000:localhost:5000 user@vpn_server_ip